KyleRed27/-Whether-Weather-School-Project/Assignment 2/README.md

 ### Netlify

-The site will be deployed from Netlify with Github at -whether-weather-school-project.netlify.app
+The site will be deployed from Netlify with Github at whether-weather-school-project.netlify.app

 ### Technologies